ritsrivastava01/CSV-Editor/README.md

 Many thanks to

-1. Maxime GRIS for creating nice boilerplate for [angualr with electron](https://github.com/maximegris/angular-electron)
+1. Maxime GRIS for creating nice boilerplate for [angular with electron](https://github.com/maximegris/angular-electron)
 2. [ag-grid](https://www.ag-grid.com/) for providing the excel layout.

 # Development Help: